mindkin/hourfleet/docs/api.md

 All resources and all properties of resources will be returned in all responses with PascalCase property resource names and PascalCase property names.

-However, all inbound data to the APIs (i.e. in POST, PUT, GET or DELETE requests) can include resource and property names in any case, in either the body of the request or in the query string of the request, e.g. camelCase or PascalCase or snake-case.
+However, all inbound data to the APIs (i.e. in POST, PUT, PATCH, GET or DELETE requests) can include resource and property names in any case, in either the body of the request or in the query string of the request, e.g. camelCase or PascalCase or snake-case.

 ### Resource ID's